DJBarnes/django-dump-die/docs/source/configuration.rst

 =================================

-A "simple type" is a variable type which is common in most languages, and generally the user only want to see the literal assigned value.
+A "simple type" is a variable type which is common in most languages, and generally, the user only wants to see the literal assigned value.

 When the tool encounters a defined simple type it will no longer recurse further and instead simply output a string representation of that simple type.